universalgravitationalforce/Pitstop3/README.md

 # Pitstop3
 **Selection criteria:**
- - free to access(except *Life is Strange* series)
+ - free to access, except for *Life is Strange* series
- - compatible with MacOS
+ - compatible with laptop
- - game driven: Life is Strange, Life is Strange(Before the Storm), Please Answer Carefully, Please, don't touch me!
+ - game—like: _Life is Strange_, _Life is Strange: Before the Storm_, _Please Answer Carefully_, _Please, don't touch me!_
- - low contrast visual effect, which is friendly for people with photosensitive epilepsy(PSE).
+ - low contrast visual effect, which is friendly for people with photosensitive epilepsy(PSE)
- - contemporary, with the earliest one dates back to 2000.
+ - contemporary, with the earliest one dates back to 2000

 **Data model**